davidmrdavid/davidmrdavid.github.io/about.md

 ### Hola!

+I'm a software engineer in the MSVC / C++ team at Microsoft, working on the [Address Sanitizer](https://learn.microsoft.com/en-us/cpp/sanitizers/asan?view=msvc-170).
+I was previously working on [Durable Functions](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=in-process%2Cnodejs-v3%2Cv1-model&pivots=csharp), a serverless durable execution framework, but I've moved to the "open source ranks" of the project.

-I'm a software engineer working on programming models and abstractions for serverless applications at Microsoft.
-Academically speaking, I'm interested in exploring how the co-design of PLs and their tooling (editors, debuggers, synthesizers, documentation, etc.) can positively influence programmer productivity and software correctness.
-I am also fascinated by the shared logical foundations of database and programming languages theory, so I enjoy reading up on work at that intersection.
-I completed a BS and MS from UC San Diego, where I was advised by Nadia Polikarpova and Arun Kumar; we did some science together.
+I enjoy working on dev tools and keeping up with the latest research on programming languages theory; I'm a big nerd for that sort of stuff.
+The shared logical foundations between database and programming languages theory are also of particular interest to me, so I try to keep one foot in both the systems world and another in PL.
+In the past, I completed a BS and MS at UC San Diego, where I was advised by Nadia Polikarpova and Arun Kumar on a few research projects.

 ### Publications